An unconventional beginning

 Living with 12 other people who have an interest in pottery gave her 24-hr access to the studio in the same building, a weekly class, and the resource of community members who were involved in the studio.
 Although Lindsey had begun her ceramics endeavors in high school, she was able to further develop and expand her skills under the direction of Joan Watson.
 She learned how to make clay and glazes, fire the gas and electric kilns and begin her journey into crystalline glazes.

-Because the weather was so cold and Lindsey did not enjoy the outdoor winter activities, she spent the majority of the time in the studio.
-By scheduling classes on Tuesdays and Thursdays, there were days where she could dive deep into projects without having to bear the frigid temperatures outside.
+Because the weather was so cold and Lindsey does not enjoy outdoor winter activities, she spent the majority of the time in the studio.
+By scheduling classes on Tuesdays and Thursdays, there were several consecutive days where she could dive deep into projects without having to bear the frigid temperatures outside.

-Before completing her degree, she realized that veterinary school was not her preferred path and chose the focus more on some business classes to round out her education.
-After graduating, she returned home to Massachusetts and attended ceramics classes as UMASS Dartmouth and eventually enrolled in their Post Baccalaureate program to continue her ceramics education which was completed in 2008.
+Before completing her degree, she realized that veterinary school was not her preferred path, and chose the focus more on business classes to round out her education.
+After graduating, she returned home to Massachusetts, and attended ceramics classes as UMASS Dartmouth and eventually enrolled in their Post Baccalaureate program to continue her ceramics education which was completed in 2008.

 A few years later, in the summer of 2015, she and her husband purchased a property in Tiverton, RI to combine studio and living spaces.
-Serendipitously, the south coast area is brimming with talented artists of all mediums and Lindsey was able to join the South Coast Artists organization.
+Serendipitously, the south coast area is brimming with talented artists of all mediums and Lindsey was able to join the South Coast Artists organization where she currently serves as Vice President and Director of Communications.
 The SCA holds monthly meetings and hosts two Open Studio Tours with 65-75 artists in the surrounding three towns during the summer.
 Being a member of the SCA introduced Lindsey to a network of talented artists who have been able to offer their knowledge and wisdom as full-time artists.

 Lindsey has always enjoyed the outdoors, gardening and nature.
 In her "spare" time, she tends to her gardens and vegetables, and still works with horses but her main focus is on pottery.